kubb-labs/kubb/docs/tutorials/basic.md

 We will add the plugins [`@kubb/plugin-oas`](/plugins/plugin-oas/) and [`@kubb/plugin-ts`](/plugins/plugin-ts/)(which is dependent on the [`@kubb/plugin-oas`](/plugins/plugin-oas/) plugin).
 Together these two plugins will generate the TypeScript types.

-Next to that, we will also set `output` to false for the [`@kubb/swagger`](/plugins/swagger) plugin because we do not need the plugin to generate the JSON schemas for us.
+Next to that, we will also set `generators` to empty array for the [`@kubb/plugin-oas`](/plugins/plugin-oas) plugin because we do not need the plugin to generate the JSON schemas for us.

 - For the [`@kubb/plugin-ts`](/plugins/plugin-ts/) plugin, we will set the `output` to the `models` folder.